Link Menu Expand (external link) Document Search Copy Copied

 What does it do?

-Unlike the backup and tape job encryption features, the network transport encryption feature is designed to protect data “in-flight”.
-For example, when the proxy is sending data across the network to the backup repository, data can be encrypted between these two points even if job-level encryption has not been enabled.
-This is primarily useful when the network between the source and target is not trusted, for example, when sending data across the Internet.
+Network transport encryption protects data “in-flight”.
+Communcation between Veeam components can be encrypted, even if job-level encryption has not been enabled.
+This is useful when the network between the source and target is not trusted.

 How does it work?